25th September, 2024

 15 Days

-This is because you often won’t know until 7 days after the accident whether it is reportable or not.
-In this category of injury, you get up to 15 days to report.
-It is worth noting that this is 15 days from the day of the accident and not 15 days from the 7 days incapacitation.
+And this is because you often won't know until 7 days after the accident whether it is reportable or not.
+So for this type of injury, you get up to 15 days to report.
+It is worth noting that this is 15 days from the day of the accident and not 15 days from the 7-day incapacitation.

 So, if someone is off work following an accident, it's worth keeping an eye on how long they are unable to carry out their normal work.
 And be ready to submit your RIDDOR report if needed.
 15 days is the maximum and, in practice, the regulations require this to be reported as soon as practicable.